 In this article, we’ll discuss how cycle insurance is different to cycle cover on your home contents insurance, as there is often some confusion around this.
 We’ll also try and help you understand which policy may be best for you and explain what cycle insurance with ALA could do for you.

 Cycle insurance is a standalone policy designed to offer robust protection in the event your bike is stolen and/or damaged.
-As standard, the policy will cover the cost of replacing your bike, but additional covers are available to make this much more personalised and relevant to your lifestyle (more on this below).
+As standard, the policy will cover the cost of replacing your bikeanywhere in the UK or overseas, but additional covers are available to make this much more personalised and relevant to your lifestyle (more on this below).

 How is it different to home insurance?